-Now let’s see how to specify an email address with the values in a Data Item entered at the Confirm Task.
-For Users registered in Questetra BPM Suite, you can specify an email address with a User-type Data Item.
+Now let’s see how to specify an email address using the values in a Data Item entered at the Confirmation Task.
+For Users registered in Questetra BPM Suite you can specify an email address with a User-type Data Item.
 Let’s try sending an email by embedding the email address specified with the User-type Data Item into the “To” field.

-For example, if you specify “Sumatra” at the “Confirm” Task an email will be sent to “Sumatra” as in the figure below.
+For example, if you specify Sumatra at the Confirmation Task an email will be sent to Sumatra as in the figure below.

 Specify String-type Data Item

-If you set a String-type Data Item to be editable in Human Task Properties it will enable you to input in the text box.
-Therefore, if the address (To) is embedded with a String-type Data Item the Process Start User can freely enter any email address.
+If you set a String-type Data Item to be editable in the Human Task Properties it will enable you to input in the text box.
+Therefore, if the addressee is embedded with a String-type Data Item the Process Start User can freely enter any email address.

 Specify multiple Data Items

-Save and release the App and Start its Process.
-For example, in the case of checking the “Sumatra” and “Canary” boxes, you can confirm that your choices are embedded in the name-addr format in the options list as in the following figure.
+Save and release the App and start its Process.
+For example, in the case of checking the Sumatra and Canarias boxes, you can confirm that your choices are embedded in the name-addr format in the options list as in the following figure.

 Specify the sender as a fixed value in the name-addr format

-You can also specify indication by entering in accordance with the name-addr format as follows:
+You can also specify the display name by entering in accordance with the name-addr format as follows:

 I recommend that you set a Sender Policy Framework (SPF) if you change the sender (From) to avoid emails sent by the App being identified as a spam email.
-By setting the SPF properly you can prove that “It is not a spam email” even when you send an email with your email address in Questetra BPM Suite.
+By setting the SPF properly you can prove that it is not spam even when you send an email with your email address in Questetra BPM Suite.